frederic-perez/AmE-dictionary/data/idioms.md

 __burn your bridges__ :two: To destroy all possible ways of going back to a situation.
 __burner account__ A social media account that one uses to post anonymously and avoid having their posts (usually ones that are inappropriate somehow) traced to them. _The 76ers GM resigned after being linked to burner accounts on Twitter that shared private information about several players._
 __burning desire__
+__burning question__ An important, and perhaps scandalous, question that requires an answer. _If Fred lied about his alibi, then the burning question is: what is he trying to hide?_
 __burning through money__ Spending money recklessly or quickly. _Google’s biggest rival, OpenAI, is burning through money._
 __burst (one’s) bubble__
 __burst at the seams__ :two::hammer:
 __burst through (something)__
 __bury (one’s) head in the sand__
-__bush league__ _slang_ Subpar or inept; lame.
-The phrase comes from minor league baseball, in which some teams played on unkempt fields bordered by bushes, or in rural, “bush” towns. _Their operation is pretty bush league—no professionalism at all._
+__bush league__ :two: _slang_ Subpar or inept; lame.
+The phrase comes from minor league baseball, in which some teams played on unkempt fields bordered by bushes, or in rural, “bush” towns. _Their operation is pretty bush league—no professionalism at all._ _It was a bush league fuck-up._
 __bust out__ _She clearly has something busting out._
+__bust up__ _He had a way of saying things that busted us up._
 __bust__ __6__ _v_ _slang_ To catch or apprehend someone for doing something illegal, illicit, or not allowed. _The police finally busted the guy who had stolen all that money._ _Police have busted an international criminal password marketplace._
 __buster__ __1__ :dart: A generic term of address for a male. _Listen buster, if you keep starting trouble like this, the police are going to arrest you sooner than later._ __2__ _slang_ A pejorative term for someone regarded as falsely or overly confident and aggressive. _That kid’s a buster, he’s no threat to us._
 __busy little beaver__ A very busy, assiduous, or hardworking person.
 Taken from the phrase “busy as a beaver,” referring to beavers’ reputation for being extremely industrious. _Between working two part-time jobs, volunteering on the weekends, and looking after his brother, Sam’s been a busy little beaver this summer._
+__busy oneself with someone or something__
 __but for (someone)__ Except for someone; if not for someone. _But for the support of my friends, I never would have survived that difficult time._
 __but for (something)__ Except for something; if not for something. _That major home repair would have sent me into debt but for my emergency fund._
+__but still__
 __butch__ (vs _femme_) A lesbian who embraces identity markers that are associated with traditional expressions of masculinity.
 __butt heads__ __1__ Literally, to knock heads together, as of rams or sheep. _The two male rams fiercely butted heads to establish dominance among the group._ __2__ By extension, to completely disagree or get into a heated confrontation with someone. _Jonathan and Cynthia always butt heads over politics when they’re together._ _I got kicked out of the bar when I started butting heads with that guy._ _Sullivan butted heads with Standards and Practices._
+__butt-kicker__
 __butter up__ [:scroll: This term transfers the oily, unctuous quality of butter to lavish praise.]
 Excessively praise or flatter someone, usually to gain a favor. _If you butter up Dad, he’ll let you borrow the car._
 __butterfingers__ A person who frequently drops things, clumsy person.
 __butterflies in the stomach__